-What is the Legal Defence of Claim of Right?
+What is the Claim of Right Legal Defence?

 In Victoria, claim of right may be a valid legal defence in criminal offences alleging appropriation of property.
 Such offences might include theft, robbery, burglary, fraud, destruction or damage to property and obtaining property or financial advantage by deception.